ttbarnes/angular-proof-of-concept-demos/README.md

 You'll notice that instead of including routes in `app.js`, we have our own angular module called `routes`.

 In `app/scripts/routes.js`, we use [constants] (https://docs.angularjs.org/guide/providers) to manage our state names, and hook these up with ui-router `$stateProvider` in the config.

+## Why?

+Whilst I was getting to grips with angular and looking for some approaches, I put most things together in this app, before integrating into a 'real-world' app.
+I also found it a little challenging to find decent examples of some angular things - I hope this helps others to learn and understand.

 ## Contributions